CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 #### SYS.3.2.2.M18 Particularly Secure Operating Systems (CIA)

 On the market, there are several providers of particularly secure mobile devices, some of which are certified for the processing of information with high protection requirements or are approved for the processing of secret information (security), so classified as classified information.
-If there is a high need for protection, the institution should use such a particularly secure mobile terminal and also a corresponding MDM.
+If the need for protection is high, the institution should use such a particularly secure mobile terminal and also a corresponding MDM.

 #### SYS.3.2.2.M19 Geofencing (CI)